About this listing

-Casa Los Suenos, a guest house with the Rio Tigre right in front of the property in the forest reserve of the Corcovado National Park, Costa Rica.
-No street lights, no cars.
-Just complete peacefulness in the evening and the sounds of howler monkeys and scarlet macaws in the morning.
+Casa Los Suenos is a guest house with the Rio Tigre right in front of the property in the forest reserve of the Corcovado National Park.
+A very peaceful setting at the edge of the village, no street lights and the sounds of the rainforest all around.

-This tropical home is located in the Osa Peninsula, southwest Costa Rica where the rainforest meets the sea.
+The Osa Peninsula, southwest Costa Rica is where the rainforest meets the sea.
 It is in one of the most remote, most spectacular and wildest regions in the country.
 One of the last places in Costa Rica to be settled, it has been dubbed Costa Rica's last wilderness frontier.
 Rich in wildlife, sparsely populated and until recently very difficult to access by road.
 Consequently much of the peninsula is still covered in majestic, pristine rainforest.
 Dominated by Corcovado National Park which protects most of the peninsula, the Osa supports more then fifty percent of the animal and plant species that live in Costa Rica.
 National Geographic has described the Osa as, "The most biologically intense place on earth".

 Dos Brazos is a town with a rich history and an even more prosperous future.
 Not more than 40 years ago, gold, and lots of it, was Dos Brazos claim to fame.
 People came from everywhere to work for the gold mining companies back then.
 After the companies left some decided to stay and Dos Brazos de Rio Tigre was born.
 Today Dos Brazos is a sleepy little town of just 295 inhabitants that lies in the richest location you can imagine, right at the border of the world famous Corcovado National Park with a brand new park entrance coming February 5th, 2015!
 Although gold mining is still practiced, the wealth is in the amazing diversity of flora and fauna and wild life.
 In fact Corcovado is thought to be one of the most biologically intense and pristine places in the world!